 - Personalized Instructional Content

-- With SparkLearn® you can distribute short-form eLearning content (modules) to mobile apps for both iOS and Android.
+- With SparkLearn®, you can distribute short-form eLearning content (modules) to mobile apps for both iOS and Android.
 The content is compatible with smartphones, tablets, and desktop users.
 This cross-platform makes our platform different from others.

 - One of the best features of SparkLearn® is the ability to publish more resources within the app.
 With a few taps, you can associate websites, PDFs, PPTS, and more, with the courses.
-These features can help with unique job aids, performance support tools, and more.
+These features can help with different job aids, performance support tools, and more.
 Flexible metadata makes it searchable within the application.

 - Company Personalization